ossc-db/pg_plan_advsr/README.md

 Not supported
 ------------
  - Handle InitPlans and SubPlans
  - Handle Append and MergeAppend
  - Fix bese-relation's estimated row error (This is pg_hint_plan's limitation)
  - Concurrent execution
+ - Extended Statistics Suggestion for Grouping columuns and Expressions
+ - Extended Statistics Suggestion on PG13 or below

 Not tested
 ----------